U.S. oil CEO Hamm goes out on a limb, scraps hedges

-WILLISTON N.D.
-(Reuters) - Harold Hamm, the chief executive of North Dakota oil producer Continental Resources Inc, has stunned a bearish crude market by scrapping all of the company’s hedges - a bold bet that prices will recover soon after sliding some 25 percent.
+WILLISTON, N.D., Nov 6 (Reuters) - Harold Hamm, the chief executive of North Dakota oil producer Continental Resources Inc , has stunned a bearish crude market by scrapping all of the company’s hedges - a bold bet that prices will recover soon after sliding some 25 percent.

 In so doing, Hamm, who last month called OPEC a “toothless tiger”, appears to be bracing for a price war with the world’s biggest exporter, Saudi Arabia.
 The OPEC-leader and other key members of the oil exporter group have so far shown no real sign of moving to cut production to lift prices.